-Recipe with Avocado, Coconut and Chocolate - A Healthy Dessert
+Recipe With Avocado, Coconut and Chocolate - a Healthy Dessert

 Avocados are packed full of essential fatty acids, vitamins, minerals and fibre.
 In fact, an avocado contains approximately 54% of your recommended daily fibre, and it provides you with vitamins A, C, E, K and B6, as well as a high level of potassium (28% of your daily requirement).
 Eating healthy fats not only helps to keep you fuller for longer meaning you are less tempted by cravings for unhealthy foods, but also supports skin health and enhances the body's ability to absorb fat-soluble vitamins, minerals and other nutrients.

 Cocoa Powder is a well known health food, with benefits such as promoting a healthier heart and improving insulin sensitivity, in addition it provides the body with antioxidants and phytochemicals.
 Like both of the other main ingredients in this dessert it is high in fibre and contains many of your daily recommended vitamins and minerals.